 The Overall Net Risk is rated as Low, Moderate, Above Average or High.
 The individual significant activities break down this rating into further detail to help the supervisor arrive at a conclusion about the inherent risks and the risk mitigants in place.
-A well managed plan will have a lower Overall Net Risk than a similar plan that has a strong solvency position or is funded by a strong company but is not well managed.

 In addition to the Overall Net Risk, there are three key rating which are used for defined benefit plans to assess the Composite Risk Rating:

 - The Solvency rating represents the risk to member benefits if the plan were to terminate immediately.
 Solvency is not rated for defined contribution plans.
 For defined benefit or combination plans, the factors that are considered when rating Solvency include the solvency ratio based on the market value of plan assets and any current or future estimated solvency ratios provided by the plan administrator or calculated by OSFI.
-Solvency is rated as Weak (<0.85), Needs Improvement (0.99 to 0.85), Acceptable (1.2 to 1.00) and Strong (>1.2). - The Ongoing Performance rating reflects the safety of members' benefits based on a long term horizon.
+Solvency is rated as Weak (<0.85), Needs Improvement (0.85 to 0.99), Acceptable (1.0 to 1.2) and Strong (>1.2). - The Ongoing Performance rating reflects the safety of members' benefits based on a long term horizon.
 For plans with defined benefits (DB plans), it represents an estimate of the viability of the plan assuming it continues and funding requirements continue to be met.
 The ongoing performance rating may take into account items such as the funding ratios, trends and investment performance.
 For defined contribution (DC) plans, the Ongoing Performance rating focuses on the investment performance of the fund and its possible impact on members' benefits.
-Ongoing Performance is rated as Weak, Needs Improvement, Acceptable and Strong.

-• The Funding rating addresses the plan's access to future or increased funding from the employer(s).
+Ongoing Performance is rated as Weak, Needs Improvement, Acceptable and Strong. - The Funding rating addresses the plan's access to future or increased funding from the employer(s).
 This rating is forward looking, assessing the ability of the plan to meet minimum funding requirements over the short and long term.
-Factors that influence the rating include the credit ratings and financial performance of the employer(s), the outlook of the industry, and the funding structure of the plan.
-For Negotiated Cost Defined Benefit (NCDB) plans, this rating is also used to assess the adequacy of negotiated contributions.
+Factors which influence the funding rating include the credit ratings and financial performance of the employer to the extent that it is possible (including revenue, net income, cash flow, cash reserves), the outlook of the industry (such as industry lifecycle, employer performance vs. industry, industry turnover, mergers and acqisitions within industry), and the funding structure of the plan itself.
+For Negotiated Cost Defined Benefit (NCDB) plans, which have fixed contributions and a defined benefit, this rating is also used to assess the adequacy of negotiated contributions.
 Instances where this may be a concern will have a heavy impact on the final risk rating of the plan.
 It is important to stress that OSFI is focusing on the ability of the plan to meet its future funding requirements.
 Funding is also rated as Weak, Needs Improvement, Acceptable and Strong.
-Factors which influence the funding rating include the credit ratings and financial performance of the employer (including revenue, net income, cash flow, cash reserves), the outlook of the industry (such as industry lifecycle, employer performance vs. industry, industry turnover, M+A within industry), and the funding structure or the plan itself.